-In the next lemma we show that any function tree, i.e., a subgraph of $G_h$ for some $h\colon \N\to \N$, can be injectively mapped to (a subgraph) of $G_{(e,T_n)}$.
-Note that, instead of $G_{(e,T_n)}$, we could also show the result for any function tree rooted in $m\in T_n$ in $G_e$, but that is unnecessary for what follows.
+In the next lemma we show that every function tree is isomorphic to a subgraph of $G_{(e,T_n)}$ for some $n \in \N$.
+Instead of $G_{(e,T_n)}$, we could also show the result for every function tree with root $m\in T_n$ in $G_e$, but that is unnecessary for what follows.